-Globalization Partners provides employer of record services for clients that want to hire employees and run payroll without first establishing a branch office or subsidiary in Montenegro.
+Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Montenegro.
 Your candidate is hired via Globalization Partners’ Mongenegro PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

 Our solution enables customers to run payroll in Montenegro while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Montenegro.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in more than 185 countries around the world, quickly and painlessly.

 Montenegro is a small country located on the Adriatic Sea in Southeastern Europe.
 Nearly 700,00 people live in Montenegro, which is a mountainous country with a narrow coastal plain.
 The primary languages of Montenegro are Montenegrin and Serbian, with Montenegrin designated as the official language.

 When negotiating terms of an employment contract and offer letter with an employee in Montenegro, it may be useful to keep the following in mind: